jusx/really-simple/README.md

 - `post_excerpt` - When the `show` property for `post_excerpt` is set to true the home page will display only the post excerpt of each post.
 The `caption` property allows customization of the "more" link under the post excerpt.
 See example below.

 - `google_analytics` - The google analytics Tracking ID.
 When specified, the appropriate script is included in the header.

-- `archives_link_caption` - The anchor text for the link to archies.

 Here's an example: